 The Big 12 Conference named its Big 12-branded digital offering via ESPN+ Big 12 Now.

-The most notable change with Big 12 Now for KU fans will center around one football game and six men’s basketball games that includes the two exhibitions.
+The most notable change with Big 12 Now for KU fans will center around football games and 10 men’s basketball games, including the two exhibition contests.
 Those events have traditionally not aired on ESPN.
 They will now be available exclusively on Big 12 Now, not on over-the-air, local or cable television.
 One thing that will not change: KU will have as many football and men’s basketball games on ESPN and other major TV networks as in the past.

 Each participating Big 12 institution will provide television production for a minimum of 50 events per year, including the women’s basketball and Olympic sports productions that were available on ESPN+ during the 2018-19 season.
+The benefit of this is to allow the student-athletes exposure on ESPN+ that they have not had in the past.
 This agreement provides Big 12 schools the flexibility to set their own preferred dates and times for these events.

-An additional 100 live events will be available on the ESPN app, with 25 of those simulcast on KMCI, Midco Sports, Cox Cable and Spectrum Sports.
+A wide variety of other Kansas Athletics events will be available on the ESPN app, with some of those simulcast on Midco Sports, Cox Cable and Spectrum Sports.